TNG/ArchUnit/README.md

 For some tests of coding rules the Java Reflection API provides a convenient way to talk about your code.
 For example you can test some serialization properties of the return values of methods of classes annotated with
 @Remote or similar.
-What ArchUnit does, is striving to bring this convenience to a level of code structures instead of mere simple classes.
+ArchUnit strives to bring this convenience to a level of code structures instead of mere simple classes.
 ArchUnit provides simple predefined ways to test the typical standard cases, like package dependencies.
-But it also is fully extensible, providing a convenient way to write custom rules where imported classes can be accessed similar to using the reflection API.
+But it also is fully extensible, providing a convenient way to write custom rules where imported classes can be accessed similarly to using the Reflection API.
 In fact, the imported structure provides a natural way to use the full power of the Reflection API for your tests.
 But it also allows to write tests looking at field accesses, method or constructor calls and subclasses.
-Furthermore, it does not need any special infrastructure, nor any new language, it is plain Java and rules can be evaluated with any unit testing tool like JUnit.
+Furthermore, it does not need any special infrastructure, nor any new language, it is plain Java and rules can be evaluated with any unit testing tool like [JUnit](http://junit.org/).

 ## Getting started

-The typical Hello World of architecture testing would be to specify package 'one' may not access package 'two'.
+The typical _Hello World_ of architecture testing would be to specify package 'one' may not access package 'two'.
 A simple ArchUnit test for this could look like the following:

 ```Java
 import static com.tngtech.archunit.lang.syntax.ArchRuleDefinition.noClasses;

 // ...